jduck/lk-reducer/README.md

 not accessed during a successful build, we can determine which files are unecessary and thus able to be removed.

+NOTE: inotify doesn't work well with symbolic links, so an extra step is needed to copy those.

 Dependencies
 ------------
 This code depends on the "uthash" library.
 You can install it via a package